48 February/March 2024 February/March 2024 49

 Instagram and Tik Tok shows that original talent

-for filmmaking is out there, its just not evenly
+for filmmaking is out there, it’s just not evenly

 marketed or distributed to a wider public.